Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Denoisers can reduce model complexity

 \end{theorem} See Appendix~\ref{app:analysis} for a proof.
-Here, $|J_j|$ measures the stability of the target function coordinate $j$.
-If $|J_j|$ are sublinear in $N$ and valid points are evenly spaced, then the gap is $\Omega(1/\delta)$ which can be arbitrarily large for a fixed output dimension as $\delta\rightarrow 0$ and $N\rightarrow \infty$.
-If any $|J_j|$ is linear in $N$ (many non-adjacent intervals), then there is only a constant factor gap in the worst case.
-Overall, if $\fstar$ is stable with respect to its discrete output space, we can learn a simpler base predictor that still represents $\fstar$ when composed with the denoiser.
+The ratio $\frac{\|\fstd\|}{\|\fthetabase\|}$ is the complexity savings from composed fine-tuning.
+In the theorem, $|J_j|$ measures the inherent complexity of the target function coordinate $j$.
+If $|J_j|$ are sublinear in $N$ (i.e., the target function is simple) and valid points are evenly spaced, then the ratio is $\Omega(1/\delta)$, which can be arbitrarily large for a fixed output dimension as $\delta\rightarrow 0$ or $N\rightarrow \infty$.
+If any $|J_j|$ is linear in $N$ (i.e., the target function is complex), then there is only a constant factor ratio in the worst case.
+Overall, if $\fstar$ is not too complex (has small $|J_j|$ values) with respect to its discrete output space, we can learn a simpler base predictor that still represents $\fstar$ when composed with the denoiser.